albertiaedev/albertiaedev/README.md

 ## Who am I?

 I am a reckless life-long learner with a college degree...
-(Yes, it's hard to believe but I have one :sunglasses:)
+(Yes, I know.
+It's hard to believe but I have one :sunglasses:)

 :warning: Bachelor in Occupational Health and Safety :warning: